bickkysahani/bickkysahani/README.md

 - 🔭 I’m currently working as **a senior software engineer (AI) at <a href="https://varicon.com.au/">Varicon<a/>**

-- 🌱 I’m currently learning **Architecture Patterns with Python**
+- 🌱 I’m currently learning **Generative Al Application Integration Patterns**

 - 👨‍💻 All of my projects are available at [github](https://github.com/bickkysahani?tab=repositories)

 - 💬 Ask me about **Python, Django, REST APIs, Domain Driven Design*, & **ML**

--  👯 I’m looking to collaborate on **Problem Solving and Data Structures and Algorithms**
+-  👯 I’m looking to collaborate on **Building LLM powered Applications**

 - 📫 How to reach me **bickkysahani@gmail.com**